Ph.D. Program

 Normative Time to Degree

-The normative time for completion of a Ph.D. program in Plant Biology is six years.
+The normative time for completion of a Ph.D. program in Plant Biology is six and a half years.

 M.S.
 Program